This article may contain compensated links. For more information read our disclaimer here.

 Wilsons Promontory Lighthouse was built by convict labourers in 1859 on a rocky slither of land, and with its southerly position, it can be cold and blustery adding to its sense of isolation.

-But, the Lightstation’s remoteness is part of its appeal.
-That, and waking up to incredible ocean views.
+The Lightstation’s remoteness is part of its appeal, that, and waking up to incredible ocean views.
 You’ll have to work for it though as the lighthouse can only be reached on foot.

 There are 3 cottages, each has a bathroom and a fully equipped kitchen.
 All food and bed linen must be brought in and rubbish must be taken out.